vsrinivas/fuchsia/docs/kernel_cmdline.md

 This option requests that if a minfs partition with the system type GUID is found, it is to be mounted read-write rather than read-only.

-## kernel.oom.enable=\<bool>

-This option (true by default) turns on the out-of-memory (OOM) kernel thread, which kills processes when the PMM has less than `kernel.oom.redline_mb` free memory, sleeping for `kernel.oom.sleep_sec` between checks.

-The OOM thread can be manually started/stopped at runtime with the `k oom start` and `k oom stop` commands, and `k oom info` will show the current state.

-See `k oom` for a list of all OOM kernel commands.

-## kernel.oom.sleep-sec=\<num>

-This option (1 second by default) specifies how long the out-of-memory (OOM) kernel thread should sleep between checks.

-The `k oom info` command will show the current value of this and other parameters.

-## kernel.oom.redline-mb=\<num>

-This option (50 MB by default) specifies the free-memory threshold at which the out-of-memory (OOM) thread will trigger a low-memory event and begin killing processes.

-The `k oom info` command will show the current value of this and other parameters.

 ## smp.maxcpus=\<num>